In Australia, bidets are not the norm but, with the introduction of electronic bidet seats, that is starting to change.

 The Toto Washlet is a much more sophisticated version of this concept.

-Washlets are arguably the most well-known and advanced electric toilet seat in the world.
+Washlets are probably the most well-known and advanced electric toilet seat in the world.
 They are made by Japanese company Toto and the term ‘Washlet’ is a registered trademark of Toto.
-While fairly standard in Japan, Washlets are becoming increasingly popular throughout the world.
+While fairly standard in Japan, Washlets have become increasingly popular throughout the world.

 Other features include: air dryer, seat warmer, control for the water pressure and temperature, and self-cleaning nozzle.
 More advanced Washlets also offer an automated lid, electrolysed antibacterial water, a light function and personalised settings.

-But Toto toilets extend beyond the Washlet.
-Some of the pans are rimless and have a Tornado flush system (three high-pressure water jets that generate a vortex of water).
+Toto toilets extend beyond the Washlet.
+Some of the pans have a rimless design and a Tornado flush system (three high-pressure water jets that generate a vortex of water).
 Very impressive.